mobile-dev-inc/action-upload/README.md

 # Triggers

-Trigger the this action on (1) pushes to your main branch and (2) pull requests opened against your main branch:
+Trigger this action on (1) pushes to your main branch and (2) pull requests opened against your main branch:

 ```yaml